SebastiaanZ/aoc-2018/README.md

 # Advent of Code 2018
 My personal solutions to the Advent of Code 2018 programming challenges.
-So far, I've used Python 3.7.1 with the modules included in the standard library.

-Update 2018-12-03:
+All puzzles were solved using Python 3.7.1 64-bit on Ubuntu 18.10.

+####Modules used for 2018 puzzles:
+##### Standard Library
+- itertools
+- collections
+- string
+- datetime

+##### From SciPy
+- numpy

+### Previous editions
 I've also started practicing with some of the puzzles from the previous editions.
-I'll add solutions to that to the "previous_editions" folder.
+I'll add solutions to that to the ["previous_editions" folder](./master/previous_editions).